Niiingleiii/ML-French-Text-Classification/README.md

 Adding 7000 new sentences through word replacement significantly boosted our validation accuracy to 80%.
 Thrilled, we uploaded our model to Kaggle, only to find a marginal improvement to 54.5% on the test set.
 This discrepancy between validation and test performance highlighted an overfitting issue, where our model performed well on the training data but poorly on unseen data.

+# Leveraging BERT for Improved Accuracy

+After experimenting with both basic and advanced models combined with contextual features, the best result we achieved was an accuracy of 0.545.
+While this was a significant improvement, we aimed for better performance.
+To achieve this, we decided to explore BERT models.

 ## Understanding BERT